|

 Jul 1965:

-City Corporation's Treasury Department, he joined the RAFVR in
+City Corporation's Treasury Department, joining the RAFVR in

 1937, learning to fly at Brough on Blackburn B2's.
 Called up in June 1939, he was posted to No 603 Squadron at